markc/hcp_bs5/README.md

     curl -s https://raw.githubusercontent.com/netserva/sh/master/bin/setup-sh | bash
     setup-all

-This may take 5 or 15 mintes to complete depending on the bandwidth available to the target server.
-Once finished you should be able to go to `https://real.netserva.lan/adm` and login to the HCP web interface using the simple sitewide HTTP `sysadm/1234` authentication first then the real admin username and password available with `cat ~/.vhosts/$(hostname -f).conf`.
+This may take 5 to 15 mintes to complete depending on the bandwidth available to the target server.
+Once finished you should be able to go to `https://c1.netserva.lan/hcp` and login to the HCP web interface using the simple sitewide HTTP `sysadm/1234` authentication first then the real admin username and password available with `cat ~/.vhosts/$(hostname -f).conf`.